daattali/daattali.github.io/_posts/2015-05-09-setup-rstudio-shiny-server-digital-ocean.md

 You need to edit the nginx config file `/etc/nginx/sites-enabled/default`:

 ~~~
-sudo vim /etc/nginx/sites-enabled/default
+sudo nano /etc/nginx/sites-enabled/default
 ~~~

-(I'm assuming you know how to use `vim`.
-If not, then just Google for "how to edit a file on linux".
-In short: press `I` to start typing text, then press `Esc` to stop typing text, then press `:wq` followed by Enter to save the file).
+(I'm assuming you know how to use `nano`.
+If not, then just Google for "how to edit a file with nano".
+In short: use the arrow keys to move aroud, press `Ctrl`+`O` followed by Enter to save, and press `Ctrl`+`X` to exit.)

 Add the following lines right after the line that reads `server_name localhost;`: